This site uses technical (necessary) and analytics cookies.

 For Italian citizens only

-The Consular Office will reply with an appointment date and time for the in-person signature of the POA.
+The Consular Office will reply by providing further instructions depending on the type of power of attorney and by scheduling an appointment date and time for the in-person signature of the POA.
 Please bring a valid identification document with you.

 The fee for the service is listed here.